-I had opted to have my worry lines fixed, and she carefully described how there's a need for balance throughout the forehead, so she would inject other surrounding areas.
+I opted to have my worry lines fixed, and she carefully described how there's a need for balance throughout the forehead, so she would inject other surrounding areas.
 More injections!?
 I needn't have worried.
 I literally felt nothing as she administered approximately five tiny little shots and then massaged the area.
-And I was done!
+And I was done.
 Literally 20 minutes, from start to finish.
-Now the question remains: Is a little pre-wedding botox a yay or a nay?
-As with everything related to your big day, this one is a really personal choice.
-Our recommendation is just to focus on finding a highly trusted provider before making any decisions.
+Now, the question remains: is a little pre-wedding Botox a yay or a nay?
+As with everything related to your big day, this one is a really personal choice but ahead are some insights that might help you decide.
+Our one recommendation is just to focus on finding a highly trusted provider before making any decisions.

-Here's one surprise: It isn't instantaneous.
+Here's one surprise: it isn't instantaneous.
 It can take up to two weeks to see full results.
-On day 14, I could totally see the difference, but in such an unbelievably natural, refreshed way, like I'd been on a spa retreat and not spent the morning on the F train.
+On day 14, I could totally see the difference, but in such an unbelievably natural, refreshed way, like I'd been on a spa retreat and hadn't just spent the morning on the F train.

-Friends have commented that I look like I'm aging backwards, which might be the highlight of my life.
+Friends have commented that I look like I'm aging backward, which might be the highlight of my life.
 So, yes is the answer to that question—definitely yes.

 Brides-To-Be, How Long Should You Give Yourself Before the Big Day?

 I asked Dr. Shah, who said, "If you have never had a treatment before, I recommend having a treatment at least six months before the big day, so if for some reason you don't like the look, it will be completely worn off before the wedding.
 If you're not a first-timer, it really depends on when your prior treatment was.
 I usually recommend a touch up four to six weeks before."

 "Yes, depending on when you have been treated," Dr. Shah says.
 "For example, if it's been four to six months since your treatment, you will probably need a touch up.
 If the wedding day is two to three months after your treatment, you might not.
 Typically, I recommend a touch up four to six weeks before, assuming the treatment was three to six months prior."